Wednesday, November 20, 2024

 The color green occupies a great part of this painting.
 Trees, grass and lily pads dominate the scene, conveying the message about the strength of natural life.
 The Japanese bridge is downplayed by blending into the environment.
 Monet prevents the bridge from appearing abrupt to the viewer.

-The garden tells Monet's story and his life for the natural elements in the Asian cultures.
+The garden tells Monet's story and his love for the natural elements in the Asian cultures.
 Monet turned his pond into a water garden that contained Asian-influenced objects.
 It was in 1895 that he added a Japanese-styled wooden bridge to his water garden.
 There were many highly decorative designs in Japanese architecture that he could have chosen, but he picked the most straightforward kind.
 Its simplicity embodies the spiritual aspect of Japanese philosophy that stresses the unity between humans and nature.

 Technology keeps updating our lives.
 The painting shows the exact opposite.
 It teaches us that we still need to interact with the outside world despite the astonishing technological achievements.
 Taking a walk in nature can bring us some relief from being confined in a concrete box all day.
 Monet promotes our co-existence with the environment in this painting.
 Notice how the pink and white lilies introduce warm color into the painting.